Grant details Investigation Grants for Environmental Journalism

 Eligibility criteria

-• Cross-border teams of at least two journalists and/or news outlets can submit a proposal for a journalistic investigation about an issue that concerns the environment.
-Only applicants who are legally residing in at least two different countries are permitted to receive funding.
+• Cross-border teams of at least two journalists and/or news outlets can submit a proposal for a journalistic investigation about an issue that concerns the environment — environmental protection, destruction, biodiversity, impact of climate change on the nature, etc.

 • The investigation proposal must concern cross-border environmental investigative journalism on European affairs — in or outside Europe.
 This means that the investigation has (also) to be of relevance for Europe.